Adnan Al-Kaissie: World Wrestling Federation (1990–1992)

 In the World Wrestling Federation, during the summer of 1990, he allied with Sgt.
 Slaughter as "General Adnan," and managed him during his pro-Iraqi gimmick in a feud with Hulk Hogan and The Ultimate Warrior.
 During this feud, Slaughter won the WWF title from the Warrior at the 1991 Royal Rumble, and lost it a couple of months later to Hogan at WrestleMania VII.

 The pair were then joined by Slaughter's former nemesis, The Iron Sheik, who was repackaged as Colonel Mustafa, to form the Triangle of Terror.
 Adnan also headlined SummerSlam 1991 with Slaughter and Mustafa against Hogan and Warrior.
 During the build-up to Survivor Series 1990, the WWE showed what they claimed were "classified top secret photos released by the Pentagon/CIA" that featured General Adnan with Saddam Hussein.
 After Slaughter turned face, Adnan continued to manage Col. Mustafa until leaving the WWF shortly after Royal Rumble 1992.

 Al-Kaissie is also featured as a playable character in the WWE 2K15 video game; in where he appears as a downloadable character as part of the "Path of the Warrior" Showcase.
 He was once again featured as a playable character in WWE 2K16.

-Later career (1992-1998)
+Late career (1992–1998)

 After WWF he then joined American Wrestling Federation (AWF) where he managed "The Rat Pack" of Bob Orton Jr, Mr. Hughes & Manny Fernandez.
 He also managed Hercules Hernandez.

-He retired from wrestling in 1998.
+Al-Kaissie retired from wrestling in 1998.

-Personal life
+Personal life and death

-He formerly managed his own company, the World All-Star Wrestling Alliance, which he co-owned with Ken Patera.
+Al-Kaissie formerly managed his own company, the World All-Star Wrestling Alliance, which he co-owned with Ken Patera.

-On November 22, 2006, he appeared on Fox News Channel's Hannity & Colmes describing his encounters with a young Saddam Hussein.
+On November 22, 2006, he appeared on Fox News Channel's Hannity & Colmes describing his encounters with Saddam Hussein.

+Adnan Al-Kaissie died in Minnesota on September 6, 2023, at the age of 84.